-Identify intersections with safety problems;
+- Identify intersections with safety problems;

-Inform local and state officials and the public of safety problem locations; and
+- Inform local and state officials and the public of safety problem locations; and

-Provide technical assistance to help determine the cause of the safety problems and make recommendations for traffic safety improvements.
+- Provide technical assistance to help determine the cause of the safety problems and make recommendations for traffic safety improvements.

-As part of this program, NMCOG works with its communities and MassDOT to conduct Road Safety Audits (RSAs) at locations of concern.
+As part of the safety program, NMCOG works with its communities and MassDOT to conduct Road Safety Audits (RSA) at locations of concern.
 The RSAs examine safety deficiencies at each location and recommend low cost improvement strategies.
 Road Safety Audits performed to date include:

 This work is undertaken as a component of the State Highway Safety Improvement Program (HSIP) and Strategic Highway Safety Plan (SHSP) both of which are legislatively mandated through the Fixing Americas Surface Transportation (FAST) Act.